dougreichard/boxey/README.md

 ### blender created skybox
 The blender template creates 6 images named 0001 through 0006

+- 0001 = left
+- 0002 = up
+- 0003 = right
+- 0004 = down
+- 0005 = front
+- 0006 = back

 See the examples starter.blend for example camera positions.
+The camera rig is created to avoid needing to rotate any of the images for this tool.
+For most optimal performance.

 ```
 boxey -t 0 -d ./examples/better/ -o ./out/ex_b2.png